Chuck Smith (pastor): Controversy

-In his 1978 book End Times, Smith incorrectly predicted the generation of 1948 would be the last generation, and that the world would end by 1981 at the latest.
+In his 1978 book End Times, Smith was incorrectly convinced the generation of 1948 would be the last generation, and that the world would end by 1981 at the latest.
 Smith supported his convictions again in his 1980 manuscript "Future Survival", postulating that from his "understanding of biblical prophecies… [I am] convinced that the Lord [will come] for His Church before the end of 1981."
 He identified that he "could be wrong" but continued in the same sentence that "it's a deep conviction in my heart, and all my plans are predicated upon that belief."
 Calvary Chapel held a New Year's Eve service in 1981 for their followers to wait for the end to occur in accordance with Smith's prediction.
-When the world failed to end, many disillusioned followers left the Calvary Chapel movement.
-Years later, Smith issued what journalist Gustavo Arellano described as a "wimpy non-apology" for the prediction, saying that setting dates for the end of the world was wrong and he "came close" to doing that.
+When the world failed to end, disillusioned followers left the Calvary Chapel movement.
+Gershom Gorenberg comments that Smith said nothing about the failed prediction at the time, leaving "his flock to wonder", and that when asked about the prediction in years afterwards, "he shrug[ged] it off as a mere possibility he raised".
+Smith later stated that setting dates for the end of the world was wrong and he "came close" to doing that, which journalist Gustavo Arellano described as a "wimpy non-apology" for his failed prediction.

 Smith attracted criticism for drawing connections between disasters such as the September 11 attacks and divine wrath against homosexuality and abortion.
-One source states: "Smith has been known to publicly denounce homosexualist liberal theologians.
-I have seen him in the pulpit, while talking of the gay church, violently slamming his fist down on the pulpit, and with acrid countenance, tell his sheepish flock that if he flew a jet bomber, those churches would be the first targets of his deserved wrath."

 Smith has also been criticized publicly with allegations that he has tolerated financial and sexual improprieties within the Calvary Chapel movement.

 In 2006, Smith was instrumental in removing his son, Chuck Smith Jr., from ministry in the Calvary Chapel movement.
 The Los Angeles Times reported that Smith Jr. was dismissed when he raised questions about his father's theological beliefs and philosophy of ministry.